fionamcc/Docs/kobas/using_kobas_cmd.rst

 **-o AROS1000:** name of output file

-For information on output files see `Understanding Your Results`_
+For information on output files see `annotateresults`_

 **Running KOBAS Annotate using Singularity**
 ------------------------------------